-The AP programme will be delivering a number of activities, targeted at managers, organisation and practitioners operating in Advanced Practitioner (AP)-type roles.
+The fully subsidised Advanced Practitioner (AP) programme will be delivering a number of activities, targeted at managers, organisations and practitioners operating in AP-type roles.

 Designed to support experienced APs and managers of APs.

 Delivery of these modules starts from June 2021.

 For those APs who have some experience of practising the Thinking Environment, this blended module will focus on practising the facilitation of applications such as thinking pairs, dialogue, timed talk, thinking rounds and time to think councils – with opportunities during the delivery of this module to practise these skills.